Atlanta Dog Bite Lawyer

 In Georgia, a dog owner is only liable for his dog’s biting of another person if the victim can prove that the dog owner knew or should have known of his dog’s propensity to bite.
 In other words, the victim must show that the dog has bitten another person previously.
 This theory of liability is known as the “one-bite” rule.

 Unfortunately, in Georgia, the burden is on the victim to prove that a dog’s owner was aware that his animal posed a danger.
 In order to get justice, even in the case of a serious injury, bite victims need professional representation from a dog attack attorney who is experienced in dog bite law and local dog bite ordinances.

-By thoroughly investigating a case, Zagoria Law often finds evidence of prior bites or attacks.
+By thoroughly investigating a case, the Atlanta dog bite lawyers at Zagoria Law often finds evidence of prior bites or attacks.
 In addition, Zagoria Law is often able to establish liability by researching local leash law ordinances.